 When you semi-integrate your POS system with Clover devices, merchants can conduct different types of customer transactions using these devices.

-To support such a wide variety of merchant businesses, Clover provides 3 types of customer transactions on semi-integrated Clover devices.
+To support the wide variety of merchant needs, Clover provides three types of transactions on semi-integrated Clover devices.
 Our SDKs reflect these distinctions with corresponding classes.

 Each transaction class inherits from the

 The following sections explain the three transaction types in detail.

 A Sale is a customer transaction where the purchase amount is authorized and settled at the same time.
 While a tip amount can be added, it is permitted only before the transaction is authorized and settled.

 If a Sale is not voided within 25 minutes, the merchant funding process begins for this Sale.
 At this point, the merchant can still refund the customer.